Alana LeClerc Alana LeClerc

 -Building Service Worker certificate is preferred;

--A valid Occupational First Aid Level 1 (or equivalent), WHMIS, Non-Violent Crisis Intervention or MANDT and Naloxone certification is required;
+-Valid Occupational First Aid Level 1 (or equivalent), WHMIS and Naloxone certificates are required, additionally Non-Violent Crisis Intervention or MANDT certification is preferred;

 -Physical ability to operate heavy industrial grade cleaning equipment;